top of page

 Disabled and Bleak Outlook

 All the staff treated me well.
 I could not walk and was dependent on a wheelchair.
 A walking frame provided some standing support for very limited room use.
 I was experiencing a complete loss of self-balance.
 Numb from backside and legs down.
 No leg reflexes.
 Significant paralysis of all four limbs.
 Acute abdominal tightness caused moderate breathing constriction.
-Tested twice daily for breathing capacity in anticipation I needed artificial breathing assistance via a ventilator.
+I was tested twice daily for breathing capacity in anticipation I needed artificial breathing assistance via a ventilator.
 I was administered daily stomach injections to prevent blood clots because of immobility.
 I have always been a non-smoker.
 I took solace in this.
 Additional complications I could do without.
-I could hold light weight items such as a spoon, fork and knife but all extremely hard to use.
+I could hold light weight items such as a spoon, fork and knife but all were extremely hard to use.
 I was unable to open served food or drink lids.
 Could not write or use a mobile (cell) phone, use buttons and zippers, tie laces or hold a small cup of coffee in one hand.
-One doctor asked me to count how many of his fingers were held up in front of my face.
-I counted correctly.
-Previously there were initially a few instances where vision was blurry but then vision quickly came into focus again.
-I kept this alarming thought of possible deteriorating vision to myself.
-My eyesight never gave me problems in the past.
-Always having quite good vision.
-There was mild shortness of breath due to mild tightness felt around the torso.
-What is happening?
-How bad can things get?
-Torso tightness later fluctuated between severe and moderate and was felt daily over the initial few years.
-No airway ventilation was ever required.
-Facial movements were unaffected.

 No further Deterioration

 My condition did not deteriorate any further after the first few days while in hospital.
 By week's end doctors assessed my condition as somewhat stable.
 With mutual agreement my public hospital bed was moved to other wards five times during my lengthy hospitalisation.
 Even down a floor to another ward.
-All wards were at full capacity.
+All wards were at near to full capacity.
 I was stable and under supervision.
-I was later told the first course of IVIG probably stalled the progression of CIDP.
-I understood progression meant reliance on a ventilator and total immobility before likely incremental improvement.

 Specialist Consensus and First Symptom?

 I agreed to be wheeled in my wheelchair to the once every Friday specialist meeting.
-The rockstar treatment.
+The rock star treatment!
 Lol.
 On an overhead projector my condition and possible diagnosis was discussed in front of twenty or so experts including the department head Professor of Neurology.
-Doctor's posed questions with pen and notebook in hand.
+Doctors posed questions with pen and notebook in hand.
 I answered what I knew.
-At the conclusion of this gathering of medical specialists I was returning by wheelchair to the wards via a lift when quite unexpectedly another person in the lift recognised me and said hello how are you?
+At the conclusion of this gathering of medical specialists I was returning by wheelchair to the wards via a lift when quite unexpectedly another person in the lift recognised me and said, Hello how are you?
 I immediately knew it was the neurologist I saw in Ballarat who admitted me to this very hospital.
 I said considering everything that's happened recently I was as good as can be expected.
 I also said see you later up in the hospital ward.
 He bid me farewell and left the lift.
 This was the last sight of him until a return appointment from home to the Ballarat medical clinic some months later.
 Unbeknown to me apparently, he was only available for private patients in the hospital environment.
 No public patient visitations were to be expected.
-Was this normal practice in the Australian hospital system?
+Was this normal practice in the Australian public hospital system?
 I didn’t know if that was the case.
 IVIG infusions are free to Australian residents so long as the criteria is met and signed off by a neurologist once every twelve months for continuing treatment.

 Long Term Hospitalisation Concerns